ResolutionResult

 Members

-commonScope | TScope | undefined The scope which contains both the reference and the declaration. |
+Section titled “Members”commonScope | TScope | undefined The lexical scope which contains both the reference and the lexical declaration.
+Undefined when they do not share a common scope. |

-memberPath | optionalTSymbol[] When resolving a member symbol, this is the path of symbols that lead from the base declaration to the member symbol. |
+memberPath | TSymbol[] When resolving a member symbol, this is the path of symbols that lead from the lexical declaration to the member symbol. |

 pathDown | TScope[] The scopes between the common scope and the declaration. |

-pathUp | TScope[] The scopes between the common scope and the reference |
+pathUp | TScope[] The scopes between the common scope and the reference. |

 Example

-Let’s say we have the following scopes and symbols:
+Section titled “Example”Let’s say we have the following scopes and symbols:

-scope: global scope├── scope: namespace scope 1│ └── symbol: foo│ └── static member scope│ └── symbol: bar└── scope: namespace scope 2 └── (resolve bar from here)
+scope: global scope├── scope: namespace scope 1│ └── symbol: foo│ └── static members│ └── symbol: bar└── scope: namespace scope 2 └── (resolve bar from here)

 When we resolve the refkey for bar